HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 {{ figure_markup(
   image="fonts-font-display-performance-mobile.png",
   caption="font-display, performance, mobile.",
-  description="A bar chart showing the mobile median first content paint and last content paint (in milliseconds) for different font-display settings.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT2Q4hcDGGdclJH2ym0Pp_f8JWvYur_OQFQNkuScJyO7_ZCR1KPZsewL-mEZhxcuRFcde_Mxio8z_8P/pubchart?oid=2135700957&format=interactive", sheets_gid="1485693069", sql_file="04_06.font_display_with_fcp.sql"
+  description="A bar chart showing the mobile median first content paint (FCP) and last content paint (LCP) in milliseconds for different font-display settings: `none` has a median FCP of 5,279 ms and median LCP of 8,381 ms, `optional` has 4,733 ms and 6,598 ms respectively, `swap` has 5,268 ms and 8,748 ms, `fallback` has 5,478 ms and 8,706 ms, `block` has 5,739 ms and 9,625 ms, and `auto has 6,181 ms and 10,103 ms.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT2Q4hcDGGdclJH2ym0Pp_f8JWvYur_OQFQNkuScJyO7_ZCR1KPZsewL-mEZhxcuRFcde_Mxio8z_8P/pubchart?oid=2135700957&format=interactive", sheets_gid="1485693069", sql_file="04_06.font_display_with_fcp.sql"